 Every new workload is associated with a Project.
 The project contains a deserved GPU quota.
 During scheduling:

-- If the newly required resources together with current used resources end up above the project's quota, the workload will only be scheduled if there are 'spare' GPU resources.
+- If the newly required resources together with currently used resources end up above the project's quota, the workload will only be scheduled if there are 'spare' GPU resources.
 There are nuances in this flow which are meant to ensure that a project does not end up with over-quota made fully of interactive workloads.
 For additional details see below

 Allocation & Preemption